freenas/freenas-docs/userguide/jails.rst

 :command:`pkg install` command to install it.
 For example, to install the audiotag package, use the command :command:`pkg install audiotag`

-When prompted, type **y** to complete the installation.
-The installation messages indicate if the package and dependencies successfully download and install.
+When prompted, press :kbd:`y` to complete the installation.
+Messages will show the download and installation status.

-.. warning:: Some older versions of FreeBSD used package systems which are now obsolete.
-Do not use commands from those obsolete package systems in a %brand% jail, as they cause inconsistencies in the package management database of the jail.
-Use the current FreeBSD package system as shown in these examples.

 A successful installation can be confirmed by querying the package
 database: